ayas01/-3-Getting-and-Cleaning-Data-Project/CodeBook.md

 The columns are the mean of each selected feature; the selected features are the ones that contained mean and standard deviation measurements from the original features.

 ### First two columns
--Subject : The Id of the subjects (1-30)
+- Subject : The Id of the subjects (1-30)
--Activity: The type of movement they had
+- Activity: The type of movement they had
-  -WALKING
+  - WALKING
-  -WALKING_UPSTAIRS
+  - WALKING_UPSTAIRS
-  -WALKING_DOWNSTAIRS
+  - WALKING_DOWNSTAIRS
-  -SITTING
+  - SITTING
-  -STANDING
+  - STANDING
-  -LAYING
+  - LAYING
  ### The rest of the columns (Means of the selected features)

 - Mean Of Time Body Accelerometer Mean X